 Delta Centre in Carlow town provides training, residential care, respite, day and multi-sensory services to adults with learning disabilities.
 Dee has worked with adults at the centre, educating them about vegetable growing, and is now working with clients on a pilot project in a residential house to create an edible garden at the facility.

 Derrinturn were in a stalemate situation.
 They had a beautiful piece of land but didn’t know how or where to start.
 Greenside Up provided the design, drawings and instructions that enabled this group to get growing.

-Glen na Bearu Community Garden
+Gleann na Bearu Community Garden